Faber-Castell Art Grip Aquarelle Pencils

 Faber-Castell Art Grip Aquarelle Watercolor Pencils Review

-These are complimentary watercolor line to Faber-Castell’s primary Albrecht Dürer’s.
-These are considered more aligned for hobbyists and students rather than professional and their harder, thinner core, less varied color choices, and price tag agree with this.
-Color is still good with these, although getting it on the paper can be somewhat laborious.
+These are the complimentary watercolor line to Faber-Castell’s primary Albrecht Dürer’s.
+These are considered more aligned for hobbyists and students rather than professional and their harder, thinner core, less varied color choices, and price tag agrees with this.
+The color production is still good with these, although getting it on the paper can be somewhat laborious.
 Once water is applied it will feel very similar to using watercolors.
 These unique triangular-shaped pencils with an oil core can be purchased in singles up to 60 packs.

 Visual Appeal – 4/5

 For being a thin core (3.3mm), these have a high level of pigment so the color can really come out with proper application.
 Water turns these alive and lovely blending and interesting color experiences can be had under the right hands.
 The color options aren’t as plentiful as some of FC’s other offerings (up to 120) but the 60 pack still has a decent variety of options so most color approaches should be viable.
 We particularly like the lovely colors of blue and purple in the larger sets.

 Being a thin pencil, these shine in precision scenarios and are going to be much easier to get the desired results than a conventional watercolor.
 In addition, the colors and intensities can be easily controlled with the addition of water and overall they are pretty forgiving and additional layers can be made without too much effort.
 However, getting actual color on paper can be a bit of work and quite a bit of rubbing and pressure might be necessary.
 These come in a unique triangular shape and have a soft-GRIP-zone, which is basically a series of dots along the shaft of the pencil.
 Both of these qualities are to assist in the control and they work quite well.
 A strong SV bonding process is used on these so they will be able to handle even the most demanding abuse.